SpaghettiHub/maas/docs/usr/markdown/maas-in-thirty-minutes-5360.md

 ![Screenshot from 2021-10-13 18-29-37|690x201](upload://6uw2WjpTrrggXs0F395Ha33E3tU.png)

-Assuming your machine supports hardware virtualisation, we are ready to move on and launch MAAS.
+Assuming your machine supports hardware virtualization, we are ready to move on and launch MAAS.

 > ⚠️ **Note**
-> The tutorial **will not work** unless you have ensured virtualisation support is enabled.
+> The tutorial **will not work** unless you have ensured virtualization support is enabled.
 > The first place to check if you don't see the expected output is your BIOS - consult your motherboard or laptop manufacturer documentation if you are uncertain.

 <h2>Launch the MAAS and LXD Multipass environment</h2>